microsoft/azurechat/docs/8-extensions.md

 # 💡🔗 Extensions

-With Extensions, you can enhance the functionality of Azure Chat by integrating it with your internal APIs or external resources.Extensions are created using OpenAI Tools, specifically through Function Calling.
+With Extensions, you can enhance the functionality of Corporate Chat by integrating it with your internal APIs or external resources.Extensions are created using OpenAI Tools, specifically through Function Calling.

 As a user, you have the ability to create extensions that call your own internal APIs or external resources.
 However, if you are an admin, you can create extensions that can be utilised by all users within your organization.

 Refer to the [OpenAI Tools](https://platform.openai.com/docs/guides/function-calling) documentation for more information on how tools and functions call works.

-Azure Chat expects the following from the function definition:
+Corporate Chat expects the following from the function definition:

 ```json
 {